Taught Programme Structure

 The University also encourages students to register for individual modules.
 You may then use the credits acquired towards an award-bearing course at the University or elsewhere (credit accumulation and transfer).
 The University may grant some exemptions for admission to its own courses (at the discretion of the relevant course directors) on the basis of credits achieved or work completed elsewhere.

-Students wishing to enter the University with credit exemptions for prior learning or experience should apply, in the first instance, to the Course Director.
+Students wishing to enter the University with exemptions for prior learning or experience should complete the Exemption Request Form.
 The University will not normally grant exemptions for more than half the taught credits required for an award of the University at postgraduate level.

 Some modules may last a term, others will extend over two terms of the academic session.
 Most modules will be assessed when you have completed them, although you may be required to submit practical reports or coursework that contribute to your overall marks during a term.